What is Tether? (USDT)

 However, the concept has been embraced by the world’s largest companies.
 For example, Facebook announced in 2019 that it was seeking to launch its own stablecoin, named Libra.

 Who created Tether?

 The origins of Tether date back to the early 2010s, when technologists first began to theorize that Bitcoins might be modified so they could represent new kinds of assets.

-As it so happened, two groups began to work on the idea that the Bitcoin blockchain could be a platform used for issuing fiat currencies – a startup called Realcoin and the cryptocurrency exchange Bitfinex.
+As it so happened, two groups began to work on the idea that the Bitcoin blockchain could be a platform used for issuing cash – a startup called Realcoin and the cryptocurrency exchange Bitfinex.

 Eventually, the two projects would merge efforts, resulting in the formation of Tether Limited.